Students pursuing the traditional MBA degree must meet the following requirements:

 MGT 5530 Advanced Operations and Production Management

 Students who have taken these courses as undergraduates are not eligible to repeat them as graduate students.
-Students who have already taken one or more of these classes must have an appropriate alternative course approved by the MBA Director or Management Department Chair.
+Students who have already taken one or more of these classes must have an appropriate alternative course approved by the Director of Graduate Studies or Management Department Chair.

 Scholarship for Service (SFS) - Federal Cybercorp Program